NateEag/diff-check/readme.txt

 This is still under development, and the interface may change, so it is not yet documented.
 Read The Source if you would use it.

+I'd like to adapt it to verify diffs and support multiple ways to generate them, so that it isn't useful only as a git pre-commit hook.
+Baby steps.